← All Neural Networks & Deep Learning modules

 y = model.predict(X) # the forward pass — input flows in, answer comes out

-This is the exact 2-2-1 shape on the canvas above. .predict() runs the forward pass; the weights inside are what training will set.
+This corresponds to the 2-2-1 architecture displayed in the activity above. .predict() executes the forward pass; the network's weights are determined by the training procedure.

-AI anchor — every prediction is a forward pass The forward pass is the "use the model" step of all of AI.
-A vision model labelling a tumour, a recommender ranking your feed, an LLM choosing its next token — each is one forward pass through a deep network, the same input-to-output flow you’re dragging here, just with millions or billions of neurons instead of three.
-Master this little flow and the giants are only bigger versions of it.
+AI anchor — every prediction is computed by a forward pass The forward pass is the inference step common to all of AI.
+A vision model classifying a medical image, a recommender system ranking content, a language model selecting its next token — each is a single forward pass through a deep network, structurally identical to the propagation demonstrated here but with millions or billions of neurons rather than three.
+A thorough understanding of this small example transfers directly to large-scale models.

 Check your understanding